joybio/multiPrime/README.md

-multi_PCR_primer_design_pipeline: version 1
+multiPrime: version 0.0.2
 #
-# multi PCR primers design processing pipeline
+# multiPrime

 Scripts and pipelines provided in this repository aid to design multiplex PCR primer and return a maximal primerset for multi-PCR.
 It contains all scripts to allow a self-assembled processing and additionally provides pipeline scripts that run the entire processing automatically.